Murphy Brown: Later seasons

 By the start of the 1996–97 season, viewership was beginning to decline.
 Shaud left the series and comedian Lily Tomlin was brought in to replace him in the role of executive producer Kay Carter-Shepley to help bolster the sitcom's ratings.
 Kay proved that she had just as little journalistic experience as Miles Silverberg when he started with the show; the only experience Kay had in television—in spite of her venerable connections—was producing daytime game shows.
 Where Murphy had terrorized the younger Miles, the Machiavellian Kay often emerged victorious in her dealings with Murphy.
-Tomlin remained with the series for its last two years but ratings continued to drop, especially after a move off of Monday nights in favor of a slot on Wednesday nights.
-CBS did renew Murphy Brown for a tenth season, which was to be its last.
+Tomlin remained with the series until its end, but it did not help with the ratings.

+For the fall of 1997, Murphy Brown was renewed for a tenth and final season, and was moved out of its usual Monday night slot to Wednesday night following The Nanny.
+The move did not work out, as the ratings fell even further than they had the season before.
+Murphy Brown finished the season in 85th place in the ratings, despite eventually being relocated to Monday night.

-In the fall of 1997, the final season premiered and the entire season served as a story arc in which Murphy battled breast cancer.
+Beginning on October 1, 1997, the entire season's story arc was Murphy's battle with breast cancer.
 The storyline was not without controversy; an episode in which she used medical marijuana to relieve side effects of chemotherapy was attacked by conservative groups, and a women's health group protested an episode in which Murphy, while shopping for prosthetic breasts, uttered the line "Should I go with Demi Moore or Elsie the Cow?"

 However, the show's handling of the subject was credited with a 30 percent increase in the number of women getting mammograms that year, and Bergen was presented an award from the American Cancer Society in honor of her role in educating women on the importance of breast cancer prevention and screening.